eXascaleInfolab/PyExPool/README.md

 	global execpool

 	if execpool:
-		del execpool  # Destructors are caled later
+		del execpool  # Destructors are called later
-		# Define _execpool to avoid unnessary trash in the error log, which might
+		# Define _execpool to avoid unnecessary trash in the error log, which might
 		# be caused by the attempt of subsequent deletion on destruction
 		execpool = None  # Note: otherwise _execpool becomes undefined
 	if terminate: